spieglt/nestur/README.md

     - [Windows](https://cmake.org/download/)
 4. `cd nestur/ && cargo build --release` (be sure to build/run with the release flag or it will run very slowly)
 5. The `nestur` executable or `nestur.exe` will be in `nestur/target/release`.
-6. Run with `$ ./nestur path/to/rom_filename.nes` or `> nestur.exe path\to\rom_filename.nes`.
-7. If the game uses battery-backed RAM (if it can save data when turned off), a save file like `rom_filename.sav` will be created in the same folder as the ROM when the program is exited.
-When Nestur is run again, it will look for a file matching the ROM name, with a `.sav` extension instead of `.nes`.

 ## To do